femtomc/Jaynes.jl/docs/src/modeling_lang.md

 ## Specialized call sites

 Jaynes also offers a set of primitive language features for creating _specialized call sites_ which are similar to the combinators of [Gen](https://www.gen.dev/dev/ref/combinators/#Generative-Function-Combinators-1).
-These special features are treated as simple "functional" higher-order functions
+These special features can be activated by a special set of calls (below, `markov` and `plate`).

 ```julia
 using Jaynes